kyma-project/kyma-environment-broker/docs/contributor/04-20-release.md

 8. The ProwJobs upload the binary images.
 9. The GitHub action initiates the bump of KEB images and KEB chart version.
 10. A code owner approves the PR with the KEB images and KEB chart version bump.
-11. The GitHub action commits the new KEB chart metadata to `gh-pages` branch.
+11. The GitHub action commits the new KEB chart metadata to the `gh-pages` branch.
 12. The GitHub action publishes the release.